arpitbbhayani/articles/blogs/python-iterable-integers.md

 # Implementing `long_iter`

-We name the `tp_iter` function on integer type as `long_iter` which will return an iterator object that effectively makes integers iterable.
+Now we implement the `tp_iter` function on integer type, naming it `long_iter`, that returns an iterator object, as required by the convention.
 The core functionality we are looking to implement here is - when an integer `n` is iterated, it should iterate through the sequence `[0, n)` with step `1`.
 This behavior is very close to the pre-defined `range` type, that iterates over a range of integer values, more specifically a `range` that starts at `0`, goes till `n` with a step of `1`.

-We define a utility function in `rangeobject.c` that given a python integer returns an instance of `longrangeiterobject` as per our specifications.
-This utility function will instantiate the `longrangeiterobject` with start as `0`, end as the long value given in the argument, and step as `1`.
+We define a utility function in `rangeobject.c` that, given a python integer, returns an instance of `longrangeiterobject` as per our specifications.
+This utility function will instantiate the `longrangeiterobject` with start as `0`, ending at the long value given in the argument, and step as `1`.
 The utility function is as illustrated below.

 ```cpp
 /*